UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 # Pull Request Review
 Now that you submitted your pull request it needs to get reviewed and approved.
-Certain team members will have the ability to review your code and make comments, request changes, or approve.
+Team members will have the ability to review your code, make comments, request changes, or approve.
 Each pull request must have one review before it gets approved and merged.
+Merging wil **ONLY** be done by the Team Leader.

-In our team you will have another team member review your pull request.
-Only the team leader will be able to approve it and merge it.
+Ask another team member to review your pull request.
+If you have the reviewed someone's pull request already, please make sure to give someone else a chance to review a pull request.

 When you click on "to check".

 <img src="images/pullRequestReview.jpg" width="60%" length="60%">